Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-        Times New Roman font, font size 13, and not exceeding 200 A4 pages for the fields of natural sciences, engineering, technology and not exceeding 300 pages for the remaining fields, excluding appendices, including the researcher\'s commitment on the content of the thesis, at least 50% of the pages present the researcher\'s own research results and arguments;
+        Times New Roman font, font size 13, and not exceeding 200 A4 pages for the fields of natural sciences, engineering, technology and not exceeding 300 pages for the remaining fields, excluding appendices, including the researcher's commitment on the content of the thesis, at least 50% of the pages present the researcher's own research results and arguments;
-    i)  The thesis summary must accurately reflect the structure, layout and content of the thesis, and must include the full text of the thesis\'s conclusions.
+    i)  The thesis summary must accurately reflect the structure, layout and content of the thesis, and must include the full text of the thesis's conclusions.
 The thesis information sheet of about 03 to 05 pages (300 to 500 words) in Vietnamese and English summarizes the basic content, new content and research results, and the most important contributions of the thesis;